Ranu75/R-programming/README.md

 ## Advanced Statistics Analysis

 In this section, only **RandomForest** is presented.
 It is one of the famous ML model which is used to realize prediction.
 I will complete when previous sections will be finished.

+## Deep Learning

+This part focus on neural network process.
+We explore many software packages that offer neural net implementations that apply directly.